itu-square/quantify_linux_errors/notes/notes.md

         features.
-      o mtlab.itu.dk being able to unpack it all in RAM. o Write the Backus Naur Form of the Kconfig syntactic language. o Version of gcc, and that a lot has happened lately (Some are compiled with 4.9, and others with 5.1)
-          o I hope, that I have noted this down somewhere. o Makefiles
-         Fx Maybe make a graph showing the order of commands that are needed to run. `make config (makefiles)` -> `gcc` -> `make (makefiles)` -> `gcc`
-      o How to unclause a choice option
-      F Figure of how the permutation can be. something with aggregates of 7 layers, and then showing either the top level scrambled, or all of them scrambled.
-      o I used kconfiglib, but not for much o Permutations didnt do squat. ( I think) o `randconfig` will sometimes make an invalid config (25% actually) o Sketch up how Jaccard similarity can be used to find the features that cause a specific error.
+      o mtlab.itu.dk being able to unpack it all in RAM. o Write the Backus Naur Form of the Kconfig syntactic language. o `randconfig` will sometimes make an invalid config (25% actually) o Sketch up how Jaccard similarity can be used to find the features that cause a specific error.
-      ~ the UM (Linux User Mode) arch o TTV: DERIVED and CAPABILITY features will never be chosen by `make randconfig`, and lots of configurations will never be created.
+      o TTV: DERIVED and CAPABILITY features will never be chosen by `make randconfig`, and lots of configurations will never be created. o Compare bugs to 42bugs paper
-      ~ Write about why I do not cross compile, and what archs I can compile for o Compare bugs to 42bugs paper
       o Mention that security/ has basically no errors. o Explain small paragraph of each warning.
-        Make the examples real (and maybe simplified) o Write about security/, and about how it has not really been touched.
+        Make the examples real (and maybe simplified) o Write about security/, and about how it has not really been touched. o Write about CTCR (Cross Tree Constraint Ratio) Mention VarModSSD (Thorsten et al) on page 22.
+Linux CTCR = 93% ~ I used kconfiglib, but not for much
+            # will not do
+      ~ the UM (Linux User Mode) arch
+      ~ Write about why I do not cross compile, and what archs I can compile for ~ Desugaring: How to unclause a choice option
+            # Will not talk about choice option.
+Mentioned desugaring
+      ~ Figure of how the permutation can be. something with aggregates of 7 layers, and then showing either the top level scrambled, or all of them scrambled.
+            # Will not
+      ~ Permutations didnt do squat. ( I think)
       ~ pointer-to-int is normally bad, but is used in Linux to emulate OOS

       ~ Abstract Syntax Trees and parsers (is randconfig a parser?)
       ~ Write about 100,000 generated configs, and that I will not do it, but mention it.
 Or something.
+      ~ Refer to SPLOT somewhere
+      ~ Version of gcc, and that a lot has happened lately (Some are compiled with 4.9, and others with 5.1)
+          o I hope, that I have noted this down somewhere.
+      ~ Make a phone model insstad  of a car one.

     === SQL queries ===